hiroppy/sweetpack/README.md

 - html-webpack-plugin
   - option: `html.filename`, `html.template`
 - dotenv-webpack
+  - can specify each file of dev and prod, if not specified, will look for `.env`
 - file-loader
   - corresponding extension: `png`, `jpg`, `gif`, `svg`, `woff2`
 - style-loader